 Imagine a classroom without desks.

-The culmination of these challenges creates a serious disadvantage for children growing up in poor households.
-Without a clear, safe workspace to learn, children in Africa have a difficult time concentrating on their education.
+Without a clear, safe workspace to learn, children are at a serious academic disadvantage.
 One study found that changing some core elements of classroom design can increase student learning outcomes by 16%.
 Proper classroom furniture in also linked to an increase in collaboration, focus, engagement, feedback and stimulation.

-If schools can't meet the basic needs of their students, how can students be expected to thrive in the classroom?
+If schools can't meet the basic needs of their students, how can a child be expected to thrive in the classroom?

 Be a Ray of Hope

 Discover more about Catholic Sisters' work in Africa in our FREE 20-page Rays of Hope ebook.Download Now »

 According to Sr. Mary Mukuha, FMI, this was the case for students attending the Fr.
 Anthony Pagani Primary School where she serves.
 90% of the students did not have a desk.
 Sr. Mary states that the children’s parents were unable to purchase a desk due to high poverty levels, cultural factors and even apathy.